Violence in Southern Kaduna Fueled by Government Support for Fulanis, says Bishop

 The Archbishop of Jos stressed that Nigeria is a country that is “multi-ethnic, multi-religious and complex in nature.”
 That is why, he concluded, “we must constantly appeal to the sensibilities of our political leaders not to be seen to promote the interest of any particular group, but to be neutral and seek the common things that will promote unity, fairness and equity in the country.”

-Father, we pray for the Christians of Nigeria, so long besieged by opposition and violence, not only from Boko Haram, but also from the Fulani herdsmen.
+Father, we pray for the Christians of Nigeria, so long besieged by opposition and violence, not only from an extremist group that is located primarily in Northern Nigeria, but also from the Fulani herdsmen.
 We pray especially that You will direct the hearts and minds of the political leaders to help promote development in Southern Kaduna and quell the conflict between the Fulani herdsmen and the (mostly) Christian famers.
 We pray that You will grant wisdom to the Christian farmers, that they may know what it means to respond biblically to these attacks.
 We pray that You will execute justice on their behalf and protect their ability to raise their crops.
 With the words of the Psalmist David in Psalm 10:17-18, we pray for fellow Christians in Southern Kaduna.
 “O Lord, you hear the desire of the afflicted; you will strengthen their heart; you will incline your ear to do justice to the fatherless and the oppressed, so that man who is of the earth may strike terror no more.”
 In the name of Jesus, who loves justice and has established equity.
 Amen.

 Source: World Watch Monitor